medic/cht-docs/content/en/contribute/code/repository-checklist.md

 ### Code Reviews
 - [ ] The PR template contains a code review checklist.
-- [ ] A minimum number of reviewers (usually 2) for a PR merge is enforced by policy.
+- [ ] A reviewer for a PR merge is enforced by policy.
 - [ ] Linters, unit tests and successful builds for PR merges are set up.

 ### Observability